theEquinoxDev/theEquinoxDev/README.md

 - 🎓 3rd Year **Computer Science Engineering** student with a passion for web development
 - 💻 I build scalable full-stack apps using the **MERN stack**
 - 🌱 Currently exploring **Next.js**, **TypeScript**, and **Web3** technologies
 - 🌐 I love solving problems and contributing to **open-source projects**
-- ✍️ I’m also a **poet**, because both code and poetry are languages of creation
-- ⚡ Fun fact: I think in logic, but I dream in rhythm

 ---

 ### 🧠 Tech Stack